Vector bundles of non-negative curvature over cohomogeneity one manifolds: Rational homotopy and equivariant cohomology of biquotients and cohomogeneity one spaces

 \begin{theo} Let $X$ be a rationally elliptic space with an almost free action of a compact connected Lie group $G$.
 If the above model \eqref{EQN:model_fro_almost_free_quotients} for $X/G$ is pure, then the following two assertions are equivalent: \begin{enumerate} \item $\H^\even(p)\colon\H^\even(\B G)\to \H^\even(X/G)$ is surjective. \item $\pi_*(X)\otimes \qq=\pi_\odd(X)\otimes \qq$ and $\dim \pi_*(X)-\rank G\leq 1$. \end{enumerate} Without the purity assumption the implication $(2)\Rightarrow (1)$ still holds. \end{theo}

-\begin{rem} If $X/G$ above is nilpotent (and hence rationally elliptic) then assertion~(2) is equivalent to $\chi_\pi(X/G)\leq 1$.
+\begin{rem} If $X/G$ above is nilpotent (and hence rationally elliptic) and satisfies that its rational homotopy is concentrated in odd degrees, then Assertion~(2) is equivalent to $\chi_\pi(X/G)\leq 1$.
 To show it, observe that in the model \eqref{EQN:model_fro_almost_free_quotients} the evenly graded part is generated by $\pi_*(\B G)\otimes \qq$ and the odd one by $\pi_*(X)\otimes \qq$.
 The difference of dimensions of homotopy groups (recall $\rank G=\dim \pi_* (G)$) equals the homotopy Euler characteristic even if the model of the Borel fibration is not minimal as a Sullivan model (as it usually will not be), since Euler characteristics are not affected by taking differentials. \end{rem}

 \begin{rem} We can apply \Cref{theomor1} in the context of biquotients.
 For a given biquotient $\biq{G}{H}$ of compact connected Lie groups, consider the free action of $H$ on $X:=G$.
 Recall from \Cref{biq_pure} that biquotiens are pure and rationally elliptic, thus \Cref{theomor1} together with \Cref{REM:condition_euler_homotopy} imply that the morphism $\H^\even(p)\colon \H^\even(\B H)\to\H^\even(\biq{G}{H})$ is surjective if and only if $\rank G-\rank H \leq 1$.
 This result is stated explictely in \Cref{THM:surjectivity-of-Kalpha-biquotients} below, and the proof of it shall be reviewed in \Cref{SEC:applications_biquotients_cohomogeneity1}. \end{rem}